 Jen is the main designer on the project and a senior associate at Boehm Architecture.
 With Boehm since 2007, she has led private residential and community-scale projects for several Boston area non-profit organizations.
 Jen draws upon diverse experiences in the arts, real estate development, and construction and has a particular interest in adaptive reuse and small scale urban intervention.
 Jen has lived and been a landlord in Fields Corner for the past 13 years.

-For additional information and to visit our model unit, you may contact Vivian at:
+For additional information you may contact Vivian at: